Voyz/databay/docs/source/extending/extending_base_planner.rst

 _schedule
 ^^^^^^^^^

 Schedule a :any:`Link`.
-This method runs whenever :any:`add_link` is called and should not be executed directly.
+This method runs whenever :any:`add_links` is called and should not be executed directly.
 It should accept a link and add the :any:`Link.transfer` method to the scheduling system you're using.
-Note that you do not need to store the link in your planner - BasePlanner will automatically store it under :any:`BasePlanner.links` when :any:`add_link` is called.
+Note that you do not need to store the link in your planner - BasePlanner will automatically store it under :any:`BasePlanner.links` when :any:`add_links` is called.
 It isn't required for the scheduling to be already running when :code:`_schedule` is called.

 Each link comes with a :any:`datetime.timedelta` interval providing the frequency at which its :any:`Link.transfer` method should be run.
 Use :any:`Link.interval` and schedule according to the interval specified.

 If the scheduler you're using utilises some form of task-managing job objects, you must assign these to the link being scheduled using :any:`Link.set_job`.
-This is to ensure the job can be correctly destroyed later when :any:`remove_link <BasePlanner.remove_link>` is called.
+This is to ensure the job can be correctly destroyed later when :any:`remove_links <BasePlanner.remove_links>` is called.

 Example from :any:`APSPlanner._schedule`: